ricoperdiz/NIRtools/README.md

+# NIRtools

-# NIRToolsThis is a package for dealing with Near Infra Red data.# How it worksIn construction.
-Vignettes in construction.
+This is a package for dealing with Near Infra Red data.

+# How it works

+Take a read at vignette.